 Paddle Mania was an arcade tennis game which was mentioned as being a title for conversion in Commodore User, September 1988 by French software company FIL.
+UK representatives of FIL were The Sales Curve – but although Silkworm and Ninja Warriors made it and this didn’t.

-However, in 2011 after C64.com converted some disks from Darren Melbourne – we found a music demo which had a huge set of tunes by David Whittaker – and quite good ones too! ….
+However, in 2011 after C64.com converted some disks for Darren Melbourne – we found a music demo which had a huge set of tunes by David Whittaker – and quite good ones too!
 We made some recordings of a few of the key tunes and passed these over to Darren to check.
 He confirmed that the tunes were for the Paddle Mania conversion.

 As for the game, it was a sort of Table Tennis game meets Speedball.
 According to Darren, the game was axed for reasons unknown and entire resource was moved onto Continental Circus instead (possibly because Paddle Mania bombed in the arcades).